rgerganov/ggtag/README.md

  * If you switch off the battery after successful sound programming, you need to make ~5sec pause before switching it on again.
  * With some RFID readers you need to keep `ggtag` at 1cm distance for read to be successful.
+ * If you want to display non-ASCII text, you need to convert it to image first.

 # Credits